scheuchzer/raspi-fx-button/README.md

 Demo Application for the Raspberry Pi which integrates a hardware button into a JavaFX application using the GPIO Pins.

+This is the source code for the article "Himbeerkuchen mit Kaffe" published in [issue 5.2013 of the JavaMagazin.](http://it-republik.de/jaxenter/java-magazin-ausgaben/JavaFX-000544.html).

 Run
 ---